CUQI-DTU/CUQIpy/README.md

 The package comes equipped with a number of predefined distributions, samplers, models and test problems and is built to be easily further extended when needed.

+You can find the full CUQIpy documentation [here](https://cuqi.gitlab.io/cuqipy/).

  This software package is part of the [CUQI project](https://www.compute.dtu.dk/english/cuqi) funded by [the Villum Foundation.](https://veluxfoundations.dk/en/forskning/teknisk-og-naturvidenskabelig-forskning)

 ## Quick Example - UQ in 5 lines